cbourke/CSCE155-C-Lab13/readme.md

 ### Instructions

-1. Examine the searching code segment in the `mlbDriver.` and understand how each function is called.
+1. Examine the searching code segment in the `mlbDriver.c` file and understand how each function is called.

-2. Answer the questions in your worksheet regarding this code segment.
+2. Observe that each of the 4 searches have *different* results.
+    Discuss with your partner (or yourself) why this is the case.

 3. Based on your observations add code to search the array for the team representing the Chicago Cubs.